Modern Middlewares for Automated Vehicles: A Tutorial: Fundamentals

-The core component of this current architecture is the dedicated single-application \ac{ECU}, where processor and hardware have been narrowly selected, with limited additional computing resources, to support a single or few functions \cite{van_dijk_future_2017, zhu_requirements-driven_2021,kampmann_asoa_2022}.
-An example for such a single-application \ac{ECU}, is the engine control unit, which is specifically tasked only with monitoring and controlling the internal combustion engine in a vehicle.
-These \acp{ECU} are commonly embedded microcontroller-based devices running real-time operating systems or software directly on the hardware.
-Changes in these embedded devices often require reflashing of the microcontrollers, making changes to the software difficult.
+In current vehicles, the domain-based architecture is dominant \cite{benckendorff_comparing_2019,zhu_requirements-driven_2021}.
+The core component of this current architecture is the dedicated single-application \ac{ECU}, where the processor and hardware have been narrowly selected, with limited additional computing resources, to support a single or few functions \cite{van_dijk_future_2017, zhu_requirements-driven_2021,kampmann_asoa_2022}.
+An example of such a single-application \ac{ECU}, is the engine control unit, which is specifically tasked only with monitoring and controlling the internal combustion engine in a vehicle.
+These \acp{ECU} are commonly embedded microcontroller-based devices that run real-time operating systems or software directly on the hardware.
+Changes in these embedded devices often require a reflash of the microcontrollers, making changes to the software difficult.

 Communication in this architecture is characterized by static fieldbus systems with fixed mappings between senders and receivers \cite{vetter_development_2020}.
 This architecture pattern is also referred to as a signal-oriented architecture and is characterized by its statically defined \ac{IVN} between \acp{ECU}.
-These signals follow predetermined routes from senders to receivers, organized in a communication matrix shared among all ECUs.
+These signals follow predetermined routes from senders to receivers, organized in a communication matrix shared among all \acp{ECU}.
 The statically defined communication matrix allows for real-time constraints and predictable behavior \cite{vetter_development_2020,wang_review_2024}.

 The \acp{ECU} and their communication are structured by domains such as engine control or body control.
 Domain-based architectures require many component interconnections, as components in a single domain may not be physically close in location.